Why a Duck?

 "Why a Duck?" is a comedy routine featured in the Marx Brothers movie The Cocoanuts (1929).
 In a scene in which Groucho and Chico are discussing a map, Groucho mentions the presence of a viaduct between the mainland and a peninsula.
 Chico, who is playing the role of an immigrant with poor English skills, replies "Why a duck?"
 This leads into a long schtick with Chico responding "Why a no chicken?", "I catch ona why a horse", and so forth.

 "Why a Duck?" is a touchstone scene for Marx Brothers fans, as evidenced by Richard Anobile's book of the same name (featuring a foreword by Groucho) which focuses on the minutiae of the Marx Brothers' routines.

 Duck as a theme

-The duck is a recurring reference throughout the Marxes' and especially Groucho's career.
+The duck is a running gag throughout the Marxes' and especially Groucho's career.
 His signature walk was called "the duck walk" and on Groucho's television program You Bet Your Life a stuffed duck made up to resemble Groucho would drop from the ceiling to give contestants money if they said the day's secret word.
-Reportedly, when asked about the selection of a duck, Groucho answered "because a duck is such a silly animal".
-Ducks are the only animals that perform lines in the song "Everyone Says I Love You" in the Marx Brothers' film, Horse Feathers (1932).
-Their next film was called Duck Soup (1933), although no ducks or soup appear anywhere in the film except the title sequence.
+Reportedly, when literally asked "why a duck" was chosen for the gag, Groucho answered "because a duck is such a silly animal".
+Ducks are the only animals that perform lines in the song "Everyone Says I Love You" in the Marx Brothers' film Horse Feathers (1932).
+Their next film was called Duck Soup (1933), although no ducks or soup appear anywhere in the film except in the title sequence.
 In A Night At The Opera (1935), Groucho orders a duck egg for breakfast.